The Welsh Government has taken an £8 million equity stake in what will become the largest consented tidal energy project in Europe.

 The Morlais project has the potential to produce 240MW of electricity, enough to power up to 180,000 typical Welsh homes.

-Evans added: “Our investment will support Menter Môn Morlais to scale up capacity, and develop an industrial cluster for tidal energy and innovation in North Wales, whilst delivering jobs and growth through its pioneering technology, keeping the value local.
+“Our investment will support Menter Môn Morlais to scale up capacity and develop an industrial cluster for tidal energy and innovation in North Wales, whilst delivering jobs and growth through its pioneering technology, keeping the value local,” Evans stated.
+She added that she expected this to further benefit “clean energy suppliers of all sizes”.

 As part of the UK Government’s Allocation Round (AR) scheme, the funding set aside for emerging technologies like tidal more than doubled last year under Starmer.

-Among the winners of last year’s AR6 were 6 projects that received backing, unlocking 28MW of capacity.
+Among the winners of last year’s AR6 were six projects that received backing, unlocking 28MW of capacity.